COVID: Review the latest FCDO Travel Advice before travelling to or from Tonga

 When it comes to sightseeing, you should never miss the Tonga town of a ovala.
 The ta ovala is known for its colonial buildings and churches that mark the royal history of Tonga.
 The local people are warm and welcoming, and you can witness their traditional lifestyle by exploring their fishing villages.
 If you want to experience a different taste of food, then you should try out the unique Tongan cuisine, which is based mostly on fruits and vegetables.

 Some of the other sightseeing resort islands to see in the Pacific are Maui and the F Fiji Island.
 These two islands are also notable for their scenic beauty, and it is no wonder why tourists from all over the world come here to explore the lush tropical scenery.
 Maui features the Waimea Canyon, where visitors can view thousands of exquisite flowers.
 On the other hand, the f Fiji Island offers serenity along with some stunning waterfalls and other natural attractions.
 Regardless of your preference or choices when it comes to sightseeing, there will always be a perfect destination for you among the many Tonga travel guides.

-Up to date information for vaccinations before you travel to Tonga are available from the NHS website
+Up to date information for vaccinations before you travel to Tonga are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Tonga read the Foreign & Commonwealth Office latest information for Tonga.

 Best Time to Visit: May to October.
 Best Time for Good Weather: Generally speaking, May to October.
 Best Time for Sightseeing: May to October (but note variations mentioned above).
 Best Time for Honeymoons: May to October.
 Best Time for Diving & Snorkeling: June to October.